-I watched all Craig Jones’ instructionals (pfeh, took me a while).
-And in this article I want to tell you what the best Craig Jones instructional is depending on what you want to learn.
+With the Craig Jones Invitational coming up, I went back and I watched all Craig Jones’ instructionals (pfeh, took me a while).
+So now I can recommend to you the best Craig Jones instructional depending on your learning goals.

-Since Craig’s instructionals often have names that are funny but not very descriptive, I’ll first tell you what each instructional is about.
+Since Craig Jones’ instructionals often have names that are funny but not very descriptive, I’ll first tell you what each instructional is about.
 Then I tell you what I think of it, and give you a recommendation.

 1. Power Ride: A new philosophy on pinning